red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ### Integrate Guardrails into LLM-based Applications

-The NeMo Guardrails Library can be integrated into applications in multiple ways:
+The NeMo Guardrails library can be integrated into applications in multiple ways:

 1. **Python SDK integration**: Add guardrails directly into your Python application.